Bachelor of Radiography and Medical Imaging (honours)

 About the course

 The Monash Bachelor of Radiography and Medical Imaging (Honours) is an integrated academic and clinical course of 4 years duration.
 Students completing the BRadMedImag degree course graduate with Honours.
-The curriculum is student centred and contextualised to professional learning needs.
-Units of study are integrated vertically and horizontally in relation to the various imaging modalities studied in the course.
-For example, students study cross sectional anatomy when learning about imaging modalities capable of generating cross sectional images.
+The curriculum is student centred and contextualised to contemporary professional learning needs.
+Units of study are integrated vertically and horizontally in relation to the imaging modalities and learning needs in the course.
+For example, students study plain radiography of the extremities in tandem with studying anatomy and pathology of the same regions.
 This approach is integrated with periods of clinical placement in every semester.
 Clinical placements are related to academic teaching activities.
 Clinical placements commence in year one, semester one.
 It occurs in blocks, from two to six-week rotations from year one to three.
-Year four has an extended clinical block of 24 weeks clinical and 24 weeks of academic learning.
+Year four has an extended clinical block of 24 weeks clinical and similar number of weeks of academic learning, i.e. student attend clinical placement in one half of the year and then undertake academic block in the opposite half of the year.
 Students can expect to gain relevant experience at a wide variety of clinical institutions ranging from Victorian Rural and Regional Hospitals to major metropolitan Melbourne Hospitals.
-The program prides itself on the strong links it seeks and creates between the classroom and the clinical work place.
+The program prides itself on the strong links it seeks and creates between the classroom and the clinical workplace.

-Monash University prides itself in being patient centred in its approach to teaching and learning.
+Monash University prides itself in being person-centred in its approach to teaching and learning.

 Further Information